UCG/API/README.md

 ##Filtering

 ##Authentication
-Access to the API is restricted to @todo calls a day to unauthenticated users.
+Access to the API is restricted to 100 GET calls a day to unauthenticated users.
 Authenticated connections can call on the API an @todo (unlimited?) times per day.

 In order to gain authenticated access you must first have an account at ucg.org.
 Then request authenticated access to the API by @todo.